 Now that you have all the information about COREtec flooring, it’s time to compare it to other options out there.

 The biggest differences between those brands and COREtec Plus are the core materials and colors/finish options.
 Proximity Mills, for example, is very similar to COREtec—but it’s made with an SPC core and comes with a more affordable price tag.
+Brands like Doma are focused on style, and have more unique color options than most other vinyl plank flooring brands, with products that are just as durable.

 Unlike vinyl’s all-plastic composition, laminate uses high-density fiberboard as its core.
 In addition, instead of a vinyl design layer, laminate has a printed image that shows different wood floor patterns or wood floor designs.